Fly Cathay, Fly Greener

 Bondhu Chula Cookstoves in Bangladesh

-The Bondhu Chula, or the ‘friendly stove’, is designed to ensure a more efficient burn reducing fuel use and the chimney takes the harmful pollutants out of the house.
-The project employs local entrepreneurs to produce and distribute the stoves.
-Fuel consumption can be reduced by approximately 50%, leaving families with more disposable income and better health.
+The Bondhu Chula, or the “friendly stove”, is designed to ensure more efficient and cleaner home cooking.
+Fuel consumption can be reduced by approximately 50%, leaving families with more disposable incomes and better health.
+This project also promotes job opportunities by working with over 5,000 local entrepreneurs for stove production, distribution and after-sales services.

-An estimated 240million people in India are without electricity.
-Those who are connected suffer from poor output and regular power shortages.
-This causes residents to turn to natural resources for fuel, which can be harmful to health but also the local environment.
+An estimated 240 million people in India are without electricity.
+Those who are connected rely primarily on fossil fuel-based electricity for water heating, which can be harmful to both the environment and personal health.

 The next time you fly Cathay, Fly Greener and help us fight climate change, protect destinations and promote sustainable development around the world!